handsontable/handsontable/docs/content/guides/accessibility/accessibility-overview.md

 To meet the needs of visually impaired users, Handsontable supports the world's most popular screen readers:

 - **JAWS** (Job Access With Speech) is one of the most widely used screen readers for Windows.
 It provides speech and Braille output. [how compatible is HoT with JAWS?]
 - **NVDA** (NonVisual Desktop Access) is a popular open-source screen reader for Windows. [how compatible is HoT with NVDA?]
-- **VoiceOver** is the default screen reader built into macOS. [how compatible is HoT with VoiceOver?]
+- **VoiceOver** is the default screen reader of macOS. [how compatible is HoT with VoiceOver?]

 ## Keyboard navigation

-You can navigate Handsontable with the keyboard alone, easily change navigation options, use more advanced shortcuts or add shortcuts of your own.
+You can navigate Handsontable with the keyboard alone, easily change navigation options, use more advanced shortcuts, or add shortcuts of your own.
 Learn more:

 - [Use keyboard navigation](@/guides/accessibility/keyboard-navigation.md)
 - [Configure keyboard navigation options](@/guides/accessibility/keyboard-navigation.md#configure-keyboard-navigation-options)